+The long-term preliminary engineering and environmental study of I-80 evaluated the existing as well as future needs of the corridor.
+The long-term study needs were identified as: and improvement of safety for all users, improvement of regional and local travel and access, and improvement of facility condition and design.
 A Project Working Group (PWG) meeting was conducted on September 19, 2013 and again on December 5, 2017 to present the range of alternatives to project stakeholders and seek their input.
 A public meeting was held on January 31, 2018 to present the range of alternatives and seek input from the public.
 The alternatives were further evaluated and screened and a preferred alternative was developed.
-The preferred alternative will be presented at a public hearing which is anticipated to occur in Winter 2018/2019.
-Design Approval for this project is anticipated for Spring 2019 which will complete the Phase I process.
+The preferred alternative was presented to the PWG on June 12, 2019, and was presented at a public hearing November 2019.

 A near-term preliminary engineering and environmental (Phase I) study has been prepared.
 This study identified potential near-term pavement, structural, and safety needs in addition to operational improvements which would extend the useful life of the Interstate and improve safety.
 Proposed improvements include structure rehabilitation and/or replacement, pavement reconstruction, and safety improvements.
 Portions of these near-term improvements are funded for construction in the Department’s Multi-Year Highway Improvement Program.

 IDOT acts as the lead agency for preparing an Environmental Assessment (EA) for the I-80 project.
 Throughout the study, IDOT worked closely with the Federal Highway Administration (FHWA) to ensure that National Environmental Policy Act (NEPA) requirements were satisfied.
 As such, FHWA and IDOT are the ultimate decision-makers for this project.